By Edward Kliszus

-Susan B is a one-act bio play that examines suffragist Susan B. Anthony’s (Kathleen Moore) struggles as revealed during her historic press review with journalist Nelly Bly (Jenny D. Green).
-Bly published her interview with Anthony in the New York World publication on February 1896.
+Susan B at the Theater for the New City is a one-act bio play that examines suffragist Susan B. Anthony’s (Kathleen Moore) struggles, as revealed during her historic press review with journalist Nelly Bly (Jenny D. Green).
+Bly published her interview with Anthony in the New York World publication in February 1896.

 As the interview unfolded, the ensemble draped in period costumes ably characterized scenes inspired by Anthony’s interactions with Bly.
 This technique dramatically enriched just as it added pictorial and aural context to the story.
 We also enjoyed apposite musical support from pianist Peter Dizzoza, who also composed music and designed musical settings for this production.
 The troupe even sang a lovely Anglican hymn, which I associated with coverture and its source in English common law.